 The tools that Pilkiewicz and I offer [2011] are somewhat complex, but are independent of complexity-checking.
 They are of general interest for reasoning about programs with state.

-In fact, analogous tools - as well as even more powerful ones - are being developed in concurrent separation logic - see e.g. Dodds et al.'s POPL 2011 paper.
+In fact, analogous tools - as well as even more powerful ones - are being developed in concurrent separation logic [Dodds et al., 2011].

+- Introduction

 - Simple analysis

 - Amortized analysis

 - Amortized analysis in a lazy setting

 - Conclusion

 - Bibliography